Never miss a story from Computational Fluid Dynamics. Subscribe for in-depth analysis and articles.

 This seemingly no-win situation is where Cadence offers an innovative solution, however.
 Cadence has a reputation for providing the right technology for the corresponding application, and as such, our engineers have developed a solution within our CFD suite where users can switch between meshing approaches in a single click, enabling them to not only access within the same project--but also within the same view--all the pieces of the geometry, whatever the preferred meshing technique.

-For blade-like geometries, users can apply a structured approach in Autogrid, and for non-rotating parts, like combustion chambers, volutes, etc, users can apply an unstructured approach in Hexpress.
+For blade-like geometries, users can apply a structured approach, and for non-rotating parts, like combustion chambers, volutes, etc, users can apply an unstructured approach, both available in Automesh (the unstructured module was previously known as Hexpress).
 As an example, a complete turbomachine is shown below (the complete simulation is detailed here).
 Each piece can be done separately, and the mesh generation itself in parallel.
 As such, 19 minutes are necessary if we can afford to run them at the same time.

 Hence, we are seeing more and more users applying the best methodology depending on the geometry component.
 We can definitely identify a few others, like an impeller and its volute, a ship, and its propeller, etc.